 There are endless multi-color designs of both the gloves and mittens at Sweater Chalet, and the only way to describe them is wearable art.
 Each design tells a story based on Swedish locations, symbols, legendary animals, folklore, and cultural traditions.

-The gloves and mittens each sell for $79.95, an incredible price for these high-quality, unique accessories that will enhance every coat in your winter wardrobe.
-But the deal is even better for Frosties: As a proud sponsor of the Raynaud’s Association, Sweater Chalet is offering our members a 10% discount on all gloves, mittens and other accessories available on their site.
+Öjbro Wool Gloves and Mittens each sell for $79.95, an incredible price for these high-quality, unique accessories that will enhance every coat in your winter wardrobe.
+But the deal is even better for Frosties: As a proud sponsor of the Raynaud’s Association, Sweater Chalet is offering our members an $8 discount with each order of $75 or more on all gloves, mittens and other accessories available on their site.

-To qualify, simply enter the discount code R10 during checkout and click the “REDEEM” button.
+To qualify, simply enter the discount code RAY8 during checkout and click the “REDEEM” button.

 It’s hard to believe that products so beautiful can be this warm and functional.
 We’re glad the Öjbro brand is now being made available in the U.S., and hope their lovely, unique designs bring a warm smile to your face and fingers!